 If you tend to game for hours on end, then you’ll need a headset that is comfortable and that won’t give you too much grief.
 As such, a headset that is lightweight, well-cushioned, and breathable is very important.

-Ear cups are an important feature of gaming headsets.
+Ear cups are an important feature of a set of headphones.
 They should be well-cushioned but not collect moisture or become too hot after a certain period of time.

 It would also be helpful if they incorporated some form of swivel so that you can move them around if they do start gathering heat.
-A headset should not put too much pressure on your head or feel heavy.
+A set of headphones should not put too much pressure on your head or feel heavy.

 The Best Gaming Headset Reviews 2018